Gallaher became the largest buyer of tobacco in the world. Its cigarette brands, such as Benson & Hedges and Silk Cut, remain widely sold today.

 Gallaher established bonded warehouses in Belfast, and was credited with helping to transform the city into a major shipping port.

-Gallaher was the largest buyer of tobacco in the world by 1914.
+Gallaher was the largest purchaser of tobacco in the world by 1914.

 At York Street, Belfast, Gallaher established what was the largest tobacco factory in Europe by 1920.
 The Belfast site could produce 40,000 cigarettes an hour by 1927.

 Gallaher continued to work at his desk every day until a few months before he died in 1927.
-He was remembered as a courteous, kindly man, a generous employer, and an extremely talented businessman.
+He was remembered as a courteous, kindly man, a generous employer, and a highly talented businessman.
 His plain ways endeared him to people.
 He left an estate valued at £503,954.

-The company was principally inherited by his nephew, John Gallaher Michaels (1880 – 1948).
-Michaels had worked for his uncle for many years, and had been manger of the American operations.
+His stake in the company was largely passed to his nephew, John Gallaher Michaels (1880 – 1948).
+Michaels had worked for his uncle for many years, and had been manager of the American operations.

 The Constructive Finance & Investment Co, led by Edward de Stein (1887 – 1965), acquired the entire share capital of Gallaher for several million pounds in 1929, and offered shares to the public.

-Why Michaels divested his stake in Gallaher remains unclear, but he, his uncle and his brother all lacked heirs, so perhaps he simply wished to retire and pass on management of the company to others.
+Why Michaels divested his stake in Gallaher remains unclear, but he, his uncle and his brother all lacked heirs, so he may have simply wanted to retire.

-A new factory was established at East Wall, Dublin for £250,000 in 1929.
-The East Wall factory was closed with the loss of 400 jobs, following the introduction of a tariff on businesses not majority-owned by Irish residents, in 1932.
+A new factory was established at East Wall, Dublin at a cost of £250,000 in 1929.
+Following the introduction of a tariff on businesses not majority-owned by Irish residents in 1932, the East Wall factory was closed with the loss of 400 jobs.

-Imperial Tobacco acquired 51 percent of Gallaher for £1.25 million in 1932.
-Gallaher retained its managerial independence, and the Imperial Tobacco move was executed with the intention of blocking a potential bid for Gallaher from the American Tobacco Company.
+Imperial Tobacco acquired 51 percent of Gallaher for £1.25 million in 1932, in order to forestall a potential bid for Gallaher by the American Tobacco Company.
 Gallaher retained its managerial independence.

 Acquisition trail and subsequent growth